lazysasha/barista-service/assignment.md

 In the  `OrderCounterResource` class:

-- Annotate the order endpoint with a `@Counted` annotation.
-The annotation takes a name and a description.
+- Annotate the order endpoint with `@Counted` and `@Timed` annotations.
+The annotations takes a name and a description.

 > ![Test][check] Place a couple of orders and open a new browser tab on 'http://localhost:8080/metrics'.
-You should be able to find the metric name and number of placed order somewhere in the list.
+> You should be able to find the metric name and number of placed order somewhere in the list as well as some timing information.
+>
+> You can also check the 'http://localhost:8080/metrics/vendor' and 'http://localhost:8080/metrics/application' endpoints to see only vendor specific and application specific metrics.

 ### Exercise 9: Build a native image